-A correspondent is an on-the-scene reporter who is also sometimes called a journalist.
+A correspondent is an on-the-scene news reporter who is also sometimes called a journalist.
 Correspondents contribute news to newspapers, radio stations, and television stations.
+Whenever anything newsworthy occurs in the world, a correspondent is often sent to the front lines to report back on what is taking place.
 Most correspondents work from remote areas and often from foreign countries.
 Unlike reporters, a correspondent places some of their own opinions into the news piece and report as they see things happening.
-The title of this position comes from the time that news was released via letters to newspapers.
-Today, they use all types of methods to provide information on news that is happening all over the world.
+They may provide this information through video, vocal recordings, or written articles.

 What does a Correspondent do?

 Correspondents travel all over the world and communicate (by recording or writing) what they see to news companies.
 They work on the front lines of breaking news, sometimes in very dangerous situations.

 A correspondent must be available at all times to catch the next big story.
 They often work on little sleep.
 They may be called on, in the middle of the night, to report on breaking news.
 Frequently, correspondents do not know what city, town, or country they will be in next.
 Travel is constant and they may be away from home for extended lengths of time.
 Correspondents may investigate and follow a story for weeks or even months.
 In times of war, correspondents can spend months and even years in one location, reporting on the news and events as they happen in the area.

 Often, news correspondents work in teams with editors and photographers, as many correspondents are required to transmit live broadcasts.
 This could include events such as natural disasters, war, murder trials, or crime scene footage.
 Unlike a news reporter who only speaks on the facts of the news, a correspondent often lends their own opinions to the piece.
 Though they provide factual information, they may also colour the news piece with some of their own thoughts on what is taking place.

 Find your perfect career